This time, Tibet stands silent as Olympics return to China

 It was a stark difference from 14 years ago, when China hosted its first Olympics.
 That summer, foreigners filmed deadly clashes between Tibetans and security forces in Lhasa, the regional capital.
-News of the violence ricocheted online, fueling protests, hunger strikes and self-immolations across the Tibetan region.
+News of the violence fueled protests, hunger strikes and self-immolations across the Tibetan region.

-Today, Tibet has fallen quiet.
-There are no monks marching on police stations.
-No overturned cars or hurled stones.

 The once-relentless waves of protesters setting themselves afire has slowed.
 No self-immolations have been reported in the past two years; over the prior decade, there were more than 150.

-“No foreigners are allowed in,” said Jampa, the deputy head of Garze county’s foreign affairs office, before ordering the journalist taken by car to Chengdu, the capital of Sichuan, a 10-hour drive away, where he was released.

 Why have Tibetans seemingly acceded to Chinese rule after centuries of self-governance and decades of fervent protest and civil disobedience?
-The answer, based on interviews with more than a dozen Tibetans inside and outside of China, is that in many ways Beijing’s plan to tame Tibet is working.
+The answer, based on interviews with more than a dozen Tibetans inside and outside of China: In many ways, Beijing’s plan to tame Tibet is working.

 Older Tibetans remain resentful.
 But after decades of struggle, many have resigned themselves to being part of China.
 Younger Tibetans are split: Some still secretly long for independence, while others call themselves proud Chinese citizens.